 We're often being asked questions about coconut, so we've put together a FAQ to help!

 It goes without saying that we're pretty proud of our Curry Packs and how awesome they taste; but most of our kits aren't complete without the addition of some extra, fresh ingredients.

 We know that there's plenty of coconut milk and creamed coconut products out there nowadays, however, we choose to stock brands that truly complement our curries, like Biona ensuring that, ultimately, the end result is a better tasting dish!

 So let's dive in...

 How is coconut milk made?

-The process of making both coconut milk and creamed coconut is not too dissimilar to their dairy equivalents.
-The coconut flesh (which is sometimes referred to as the coconut “meat”) is grated, followed by soaking in hot water; during this process, the coconut cream will rise to the top and is skimmed off, similar to dairy cream.
+The process of making both coconut milk and creamed coconut is quite simple; the coconut flesh (which is sometimes referred to as the coconut “meat”) is grated, followed by soaking in hot water; during this process, the coconut cream will rise to the top and is skimmed off, similar to dairy cream.
 The liquid which remains is poured through a cheesecloth and squeezed, resulting in coconut milk!

 What is the difference between coconut milk and creamed coconut?

 We often find that some of our customers are pretty unfamiliar with creamed coconut when their recipe calls for it.
 Regularly we're asked if it can be replaced with coconut milk; now, we can't stop you, however, the dish you produce will have a different texture and taste to the one expected.
 Let us explain why...